 1 The NDC Partnership is a coalition of countries and institutions working to mobilize support and achieve ambitious climate goals while enhancing sustainable development.
-Launched at COP22 in Marrakesh, the NDC Partnership aims to enhance cooperation so that countries have access to the technical knowledge and financial support they need to achieve large-scale climate and sustainable development targets as quickly and effectively as possible.
-The NDC Partnership builds in-country capacity and increases knowledge sharing so that climate policies have meaningful and enduring impacts, and drive increasing global ambition over time. https://ndcpartnership.org/about-ndc-partnership
+Launched at COP22 in Marrakesh, the NDC Partnership aims to enhance cooperation so that countries have access to the technical knowledge and

 Marshall Islands and Vanuatu are Pacific members of the NDC Partnership.
-The Climate Action Pacific Partnership Conference held in Suva in July 2017 called, amongst others, also for more Pacific Island countries to join the NDCP.
-The present proposal will be implemented within the framework of the NDCP.
-As a regional initiative in association with the NDC Partnership, the Hub is an integral part of the wider Partnership network2 of 70 countries and 14 international organisations.
-However, all Pacific countries will benefit from the Regional Pacific NDC Hub's services, irrespective of their membership or non-membership in the NDCP.
+The Climate Action Pacific Partnership Conference held in Suva in July 2017 called for new support to NDC implementation and, amongst others, also for more Pacific Island countries to join the NDCP.
+The proposed Regional Pacific NDC Hub, facilitated in the region by the Pacific Community (SPC), the Secretariat of the Pacific Regional Environment Programme (SPREP), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Global Green Growth Institute (GGGI) to support Pacific Island Countries, will be implemented within the framework of the NDCP.
+As a regional initiative in association with the NDCP, the Hub is an integral part of the wider Partnership network2 of 70 countries and 14 international organisations.
+However, all Pacific countries as members of SPC and SPREP will benefit from the proposed Regional Pacific NDC Hub's services, irrespective of their membership or non-membership in the NDCP.